stared/stared.github.io/README.md

 - Gridsome is no longer maintained (and uses old Vue 2)
 - I wanted to use Vue 3 + TypeScript
-- Nuxt 3 Content makes using a combination of Vue and Markdown-based posts really easy (for my use case, much GraphML-based approach of Gridsome and React-based GatsbyJS)
+- Nuxt 3 Content makes using a combination of Vue and Markdown-based posts really easy (for my use case, much GraphMQ-based approach of Gridsome and React-based GatsbyJS)

 ## License